 Add white cooking wine and cook until mostly evaporated, 30-60 seconds.

-Add 1 cup boiling water-mirepoix broth to pot with rice.
-Rice should just be covered by water.
-Stir often until nearly all water is absorbed.
+Add 1 cup boiling water from small pot and mirepoix base to pot with rice.
+Rice should just be covered by broth.
+Stir often until nearly all broth is absorbed.

 Finish the Risotto

-Add ½ cup broth and stir often again until nearly all water is absorbed.
+Add ½ cup boiling water and stir often until nearly all broth is absorbed.
 Repeat this process, stirring often, 18-20 minutes.

 Taste risotto as you cook, checking for tenderness.
 When rice has no more “bite” or crunch, it's done.
-There may be water left.
+There may be broth left.

 Remove from burner.
-Stir in butter, Parmesan, and a pinch of salt.
+Stir in butter, Parmesan, and ¼ tsp. salt.
 If beets are still roasting, cover and set aside.

 Finish the Dish

-Plate dish as pictured on front of card, garnishing with beets, pistachios, and goat cheese (crumbling with your hands if needed).
+Plate dish as pictured on front of card, topping risotto with beets, pistachios, and goat cheese (crumbling with your hands if needed).
 Bon appétit!